Algebraic models for classifying spaces of fibrations: Introduction

+\begin{proof} The homomorphism in question corresponds to the inclusion of the subring $H^{*,0}$ into $H^{*,*}$, which is clearly split. \end{proof}

-is split injective. \end{scor} This means in particular that all cohomology classes of the arithmetic group $\Gamma(X)$ are faithfully represented as characteristic classes of fibrations with fiber $X$.
+This means in particular that all cohomology classes of the arithmetic group $\Gamma(X)$ are faithfully represented as characteristic classes of fibrations with fiber $X$.
 This is especially striking in view of the fact that many arithmetic groups can be realized as $\Gamma(X)$ for some $X$, \emph{cf.}~\cite[Theorem 10.3(iv)]{sul77}.
-See Remark \ref{rmk:automorphic forms and characteristic classes} for further related comments.

-We have chosen to state our main result as an existence theorem in order to highlight the strong consequences of the mere existence of an algebraic Lie model, but the ingredients $R(X)$, $\Gamma(X)$, $\mathfrak{g}(X)$ can be described in more concrete terms.
-Let
+We have chosen to state our main result as an existence theorem in order to highlight the strong consequences of the mere existence of a dg Lie model of algebraic representations, but the ingredients $R(X)$, $\Gamma(X)$ and $\lie g(X)$ can be given concrete descriptions, see \S\ref{sec:concrete descriptions}.
+In \S\ref{sec:case studies} we use these concrete descriptions to make several explicit computations.
+Let us discuss one of these computations here.
+For the $n$-fold product of a $d$-dimensional sphere, $\Xdimpower{d}{n} = S^d \times \cdots \times S^d$, Corollary \ref{cor:cohomology ring} assumes the following form.